cyobero/drosmokers-api/README.md

-# drosmokers-api
+# Drosmokers API
-Drosmokers is an app that allows users to keep track of the different strains they've smoked.
+[Drosmokers](https://github.com/cyobero/drosmokers) is an app that allows users to keep track of the different strains they've smoked.

 ## Install
 You'll first need to download and install Rust's package manager [cargo](https://crates.io/) if you don't already have it.